innolitics/rdm/rdm/init_files/documents/software_plan.md

 4. **Refine Software Plan**

-    Reed through this software plan and modify it as appropriate, using the audit notes to refer back to {{workflow.version_of_62304}}, ensuring your modifications are compliant.
+    Read through this software plan and modify it as appropriate.
+Use the audit notes to refer back to {{workflow.version_of_62304}} to ensure your modifications are compliant.

-    In particular, search through this document for the text "TODO".
-Follow the instructions next to the "TODO" sections.
-Once you are done you may delete the instructions.
-Note that longer instructions may be demarcated with "ENDTODO".
+    Search through this document for the text "TODO".
+Follow the instructions next to the "TODO" notes and delete the instructions once they're addressed.

-**Output:** The updated software plan document and the hosted Git repository
+**Outputs:** The updated software plan document and the hosted Git repository

 **Verified by:** Project Lead